 Houston Medical Leave Attorney

-As the #1 Houston Medical Leave Attorney, I represent employees that are entitled to up to 12 weeks off work for a serious health condition, under the Family & Medical Leave Act (commonly referred to as “FMLA”).
-Often times, employers do not want to honor this requirement and instead opt to terminate employees or pressure them into not exercising their legal right to medical leave.
+As the #1 Houston Medical Leave Attorney, I represent employees entitled to up to 12 weeks off work for a severe health condition under the Family & Medical Leave Act (commonly referred to as “FMLA”).
+Often, employers do not want to honor this requirement and instead opt to terminate employees or pressure them into not exercising their legal right to medical leave.

-If certain conditions are met, an employee is entitled to the following periods of leave:
+If they meet certain conditions, an employee is entitled to the following periods of leave:

 - Twelve workweeks of leave in a 12-month period for: